dunconio/dwm-dunc/README.md

         monitors                    - array of monitor objects (see "monitor sections") show-desktop                - true to enable management of desktop clients, and toggle desktop
+        show-desktop-button-symbol  - symbol to show on the clickable show desktop button (ShowDesktop bar element)
-        show-desktop-symbol         - symbol to show in place of layout when the desktop is visible show-desktop-unmanaged      - true to ignore NetWMWindowTypeDesktop windows (if the desktop manager expects to span all monitors)
+        show-desktop-layout-symbol  - symbol to show in place of layout when the desktop is visible show-desktop-unmanaged      - true to ignore NetWMWindowTypeDesktop windows (if the desktop manager expects to span all monitors)
         show-desktop-when-active    - true to only allow switching to the desktop, when a desktop